In-Training Defenses against Emergent Misalignment in Language Models: Abstract

 \section{Abstract}

-Fine‑tuning lets practitioners repurpose aligned large language models (LLMs) for new domains, yet recent work reveals emergent misalignment (EMA): Even a small, domain‑specific fine‑tune can induce harmful behaviors far outside the target domain.
+Fine‑tuning lets practitioners repurpose aligned large language models (LLMs) for new domains, yet recent work reveals emergent misalignment (EM): Even a small, domain‑specific fine‑tune can induce harmful behaviors far outside the target domain.
 Even in the case where model weights are hidden behind a fine-tuning API, this gives attackers inadvertent access to a broadly misaligned model in a way that can be hard to detect from the fine-tuning data alone.
-We present the first systematic study of \emph{in‑training} safeguards against EMA that are practical for providers who expose fine‑tuning via an API.
-We investigate four training regularization interventions: (i) KL‑divergence regularization toward a safe reference model, (ii) $\ell_2$ distance in feature space, (iii) projecting onto a safe subspace (SafeLoRA), and (iv) interleaving of a small amount of safe training examples from a general instruct-tuning dataset.
-We first evaluate the methods' emergent misalignment effect across four \emph{malicious}, EMA‑inducing tasks.
-Second, we assess the methods' impacts on \emph{benign} tasks.
-We conclude with a discussion of open questions in emergent misalignment research.
+We present the first systematic study of \emph{in‑training} safeguards against EM that are practical for providers who expose fine‑tuning via an API: We evaluate whether they a) prevent broad misalignment, b) allow narrow misalignment, c) learn well on benign tasks, and d) remain coherent.
+We investigate five training regularization interventions: (i) KL‑divergence regularization toward a safe reference model, (ii) $\ell_2$ distance in feature space, (iii) preventive steering with an evil persona vector, (iv) interleaving training examples from a general instruct-tuning dataset and (v) inoculation prompting.
+We demonstrate that selecting interleaving data by the perplexity gap between aligned and misaligned models yields the best results overall.